ripaelit/sandwichbot/README.md

 - **Sandwich Bot is a powerful tool for cryptocurrency traders and investors, enabling them to automate trading operations, stay ahead of the market, and extract maximum benefits from price volatility on both Binance Smart Chain and Ethereum.**

+- **Sandwich Bot scans projects and performs token filtering, screening out scam tokens and tokens associated with whales.
+It utilizes various algorithms and analysis strategies to identify and exclude dishonest projects that may pose a risk to investors.**

 # Sandwich Bot example
 ![exemple Sandwich](https://github.com/ricarddan/San/assets/130685019/a36f8b0c-882d-4efe-97b4-42e22a7f29d1)
 # The bot only works with the main network.